railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 ----------------

 OpenERP supports several units of measure.
 Quantities of the same product can be expressed in several units of measure at once.
-For example you can buy grain by the tonne and resell it by kg.
+For example, you can buy grain by the tonne and resell it by kg.
 You just have to make sure that all the units of measure used for a product are in the same units of measure category.

-.. note:: Categories of units of measure
+.. note:: Categories of Units of Measure

    All units of measure in the same category are convertible from one unit to another.